willdurand/BazingaJsTranslationBundle/README.markdown

 // true or false

 $.ExposeTranslation.get('DOMAIN_NAME:key');
-// whe translated message or undefined
+// the translated message or undefined
 ```